gloveboxes/CodeLabs-IoTDev/Module1-IntroWindows10IoTCore/README.md

 1. Hit **F5** to deploy and run the app.
 You can insert breakpoints and debug in the remote device.

+1. Restore the "Windows IoT RemoTe Client" app and you should see the output of your app running on the Raspberry Pi.

 <a name="Exercise3"></a>
 ### Exercise 3: Using Windows.Devices.Gpio ###